 Join foppish bachelors Jack and Algernon on their latest Bunburying exploits replete with mistaken identities, icy women, trivial banter and of course, muffins!
-Prepare your cucumber sandwiches and spend the afternoon in the glorious sunshine enjoying one of literature’s most trivial comedies for serious people…there’ll be handbags at dawn!
+Prepare your cucumber sandwiches and spend the evening in glorious sunshine enjoying one of literature’s most trivial comedies for serious people…there’ll be handbags at dawn!

 Held in the stunning Arundells garden in the shadow of Salisbury Cathedral.
 Come early and enjoy a wander around or stretch your legs in the interval.

 The garden will open from 6pm and the performance will start at 7pm.

 Below is a teaser from the 2018 performance.